Chamber Music at the Conservatory

 What You Can Expect

-The Advanced Chamber Music Institute is an intensive program for high school musicians to rehearse and perform in small ensembles coached by musicians from the Milwaukee Symphony Orchestra.
-Admittance into the program is by audition.
-Students who are accepted into the Advanced Chamber Music Institute will be placed into a small ensemble (string quartet, piano trio, etc.) and receive:
+The Chamber Music Institute is an exciting program for high school and middle school musicians to rehearse and perform in small ensembles coached by musicians from the Milwaukee Symphony Orchestra and Wisconsin Conservatory of Music.
+Admittance into the program is by audition and invitation.
+Students who are accepted into the Chamber Music Institute will be placed into a small ensemble (string quartet, piano trio, etc.) and participate in:

 • Two full recitals a year at the Conservatory, plus multiple performance opportunities in the community and at MSO events